 Watermark of United College (1956-1963)

-In 1957, New Asia, Chung Chi and United formed “the Chinese Colleges Joint Council”, with Dr F.I.
-Tseung as its Chairman.
-Its aim was to strive for degree-awarding status for the three colleges, and this laid the foundation for further collaboration among the three.
-In 1958, the Government accepted the proposal, after lengthy deliberation, to establish a Chinese university, and in the following year, officially announced its subvention to the three colleges, which were to be the foundation colleges of the new university.
+In 1957, the three colleges formed the Chinese Colleges Joint Council, chaired by Dr F.I.
+Tseung, President of United College, with the aim of gaining degree-awarding status for the three colleges.
+In 1958, the government accepted the proposal for the establishment of a Chinese university, and in the following year, officially announced its subvention to the three colleges, which were to become the founding colleges of the new university.

-In 1960, John Fulton, who was the Vice-Chancellor of the University of Sussex at the time, was invited to come to Hong Kong as a consultant on the project.
+In 1960, Sir John Fulton, who was the Vice-Chancellor of the University of Sussex at the time, was invited to come to Hong Kong as a consultant on the project.
 In his Report on the Development of Post-Secondary Colleges in Hong Kong, he emphasized the importance of academic freedom and research, and endorsed the new university’s use of Chinese as the medium of instruction as well as its role as a bridge for cultural exchange.
-Fulton visited again in 1962, and chaired a committee comprising international academics to examine the standard of the three colleges and lay down the structure of the new university.
-In 1963, the Report of the Fulton Commission published by the committee clearly proposed a federal type of governance for the amalgamated colleges, which served as the blueprint and basis of the founding of the Chinese University.
+In 1961, the government appointed a University Preparatory Committee, chaired by Sir Cho-yiu Kwan, to advise on sites and buildings for the University.
+Fulton returned in 1962, to chair a committee comprising international academics to examine the standard of the three colleges and lay down the structure of the new university.

 A newspaper clipping on the amalgamation of the three colleges to form the University (1959.6)